Precepting

 • Consideration for adjunct faculty status at MSU

-• Possibly earning category II CME or equivalent credits toward certification
+• Category II CME or equivalent credits

-• Having access to quality student recruits for future positions
+• Access to quality student recruits

 Clinical Rotations